Astronaut ice cream is a lie

 The case against astronaut ice cream

-Apollo 7 is identified by Wikipedia (and most other sources) as the only flight to harbor the chalky ice cream.
+Apollo 7 is identified by many online sources as the only flight to harbor the chalky ice cream.

 When I asked astronaut Walt Cunningham, the sole surviving member of the crew, about it, he said, "We never had that stuff."
 As you can hear above, he said that years later, when he first encountered the freeze-dried dessert, he wished they'd had it on Apollo 7 — but they never did.